 Telehealth visits now have 4K video quality.
 Specialists can work together from anywhere.
 This is great for rural areas, where 13 studies show better access to care.

-High-definition tools help make accurate diagnoses without needing to see patients in person.
-The telemedicine market is growing fast, at 16.5% CAGR.
-This is helping more people get the care they need.
+High-definition tools help make accurate diagnoses without the need to see patients in person.
+The telemedicine market is growing fast, at a 16.5% CAGR, helping more people get the care they need.

 Emergency Services: Faster Response Times

 Emergency teams can share patient info instantly.
 Ambulances send live scans to hospitals, reducing wait times.
-A surgery done over 3,500 miles showed 5G’s power to save lives.
+A surgery over 3,500 miles away showed 5G’s power to save lives.

 5G is making a big difference in healthcare.
 By 2035, it could add $1.1 trillion to healthcare economies worldwide.
-This shows the Impact of 5G on Everyday Life is both urgent and life-changing.
+This shows that the Impact of 5G on Everyday Life is urgent and life-changing.

 Changes in Education Through 5G